Livin21/resume-site/README.md

 # Livin Mathew - Resume Website

-A modern, responsive resume website built with Tailwind CSS, showcasing the professional experience and projects of Livin Mathew, an AI-driven Solutions Architect.
+A modern, responsive resume website built with Tailwind CSS, showcasing the professional experience and projects of Livin Mathew, an Solutions Architect.

 ## 🚀 Features